 9 killed – March 21, 2005 – Red Lake High School, Red Lake, Minnesota.
 Sixteen-year-old Jeff Weise kills his grandfather and another adult, five students, a teacher and a security officer.
 He then kills himself.

-9 killed – August 10, 1991 – Six monks, a nun, a monk in training and a temple worker are found shot to death at Wat Promkunaram, a Buddhist temple in Waddell, Arizona.
-Johnathan Doody, 17, and Alessandro Garcia, 16, are later convicted of the crime and receive multiple life sentences.
+9 killed – August 10, 1991 – Six monks, a nun, a monk in training and a temple worker are found shot to death at Wat Promkunaram, a

 9 killed – June 18, 1990 – In Jacksonville, Florida, 42-year-old James Pough, angry about his car being repossessed, opens fire at a General Motors Acceptance Corp. office, killing nine people.
 Pough takes his own life.